T-box

 T-box refers to a group of transcription factors involved in embryonic limb and heart development.
 Every T-box protein has a relatively large DNA-binding domain, generally comprising about a third of the entire protein that is both necessary and sufficient for sequence-specific DNA binding.
 All members of the T-box gene family bind to the "T-box", a DNA consensus sequence of TCACACCT.

 Members

 T-boxes are especially important to the development of embryos, found in zebrafish oocyte by Bruce et al 2003 and Xenopus laevis oocyte by Xanthos et al 2001.
 They are also expressed in later stages, including adult mouse and rabbit studied by Szabo et al 2000.

 Mutations in the first one found caused short tails in mice, and thus the protein encoded was named brachyury, Greek for "short-tail".
 In mice this gene is named Tbxt, and in humans it is named TBXT.
 Brachyury has been found in all bilaterian animals that have been screened, and is also present in the cnidaria.

-The mouse Tbxt gene was cloned, and proved that brachyury was a 436 amino acid embryonic nuclear transcription factor.
-Brachyury binds to the T-box, through a region at its N-terminus.
+The mouse Tbxt gene was cloned and found to be a 436 amino acid embryonic nuclear transcription factor.
+The protein brachyury binds to the T-box through a region at its N-terminus.